 – When done keep warm (wrap in foil).

 – In the same skillet add 1 Tbsp butter and roast 1-2 onions until the rings are brown.

 – Place the beef slices into the skillet.

 – Add some broth and saute them until tender.

-– Meanwhile dust over remaining onions some flour and fry them in oil until they are golden brown; you can use a deep fryer.
+– Meanwhile dust over remaining onions some flour and fry them in oil until they are of a golden-brown color (you could also use a deep fryer).
 Add salt to taste.

-– Place the beef slices on warm plates, add some of the juice and place on top the fried onion rings.
+– Place the beef slices on warm plates, add some of the stock and place onion rings on top.